IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 {% callout %}

 **Hoon as Noun**

 We mentioned earlier that everything in Urbit is a noun, including the program itself.
 This is true, but getting from the rune expression in Hoon to the numeric expression requires a few more tools than we currently are prepared to introduce.

-For now, you can preview the structure of the Urbit OS as a noun by typing `.` dot at the Dojo prompt.
+For now, you can preview the structure of the Urbit OS as a noun by entering `.` dot in the Dojo.
 This displays a summary of the structure of the operating function itself as a noun.

 {% /callout %}